Chicago: Live and Learn

 A racially integrated residential neighborhood, Hyde Park shares the University's vigorous intellectual and cultural life.
 Along the lakefront, you'll be able to cycle and jog the trails; swim and sail the waves; and picnic with your friends and family in the parks.
 Known for its many new and used bookstores, Hyde Park boasts the city's oldest bookstore, as well as the Seminary Co-op, said to be the best academic bookstore west of Oxford, England.

-Hyde Park's local restaurants serve Cajun, Thai, French, Italian, Greek, Middle Eastern, Mexican, and Korean cuisine, plus some of the best Southern cooking in the city.
-Other Hyde Park attractions include the Museum of Science and Industry, the DuSable Museum of African-American History, the annual Children's Book Fair, and the 57th Street Art Fair.
+Hyde Park's local restaurants serve Cajun, Thai, French, Italian, Japanese, Greek, Middle Eastern, Mexican, and Korean cuisine, plus some of the best Southern cooking in the city.
+Other Hyde Park attractions include the Museum of Science and Industry, the DuSable Museum of African-American History, the annual Children's Book Fair, the 57th Street Art Fair, Silver Room Black Party, and Hyde Park Brew Fest.
 Ready access to expressways and public transportation makes it easy to run errands, go out on the town, or commute to field placements.